Making history everyday.

 COM DEV Established

 Founded in Cambridge, COM DEV (now Honeywell Aerospace) put the region on the space map.
-They became a world leader in satellite switches and multiplexers, with technology eventually flying on the James Webb Space Telescope.
+They would become a world leader in satellite switches and multiplexers, with technology eventually flying on the James Webb Space Telescope.

 1974